 Alyssa Lightcap ('15) recently sent this note of thanks to her MU faculty, reflecting on her experience at Muskingum:

 By going through the nursing program at Muskingum, I not only learned what it took and meant to be a nurse, but I also gained so much more.
 The intimate class sizes allowed me to grow so close to not only my classmates but also my professors.
 We all became a family, growing the program and learning together.
 The professors were always willing to keep their doors open to answer any questions and they were constantly working hard and looking for ways to help guarantee our success.
 I also participated in the Nursing Student Organization where I was able to have a voice as a student and work alongside faculty, and other students like myself, to find ways to help our program reach new levels.
 The faculty put so much of their time and effort into working with us as students and our program to make it the best possible, and I can speak to their success.
 I graduated with honors in the spring, took and successfully passed my state boards on the first attempt in July, and accepted a full time position at a Magnet recognized hospital in Dayton, Ohio in August.
 I owe my career and success to Muskingum University's nursing program and am eternally grateful for those who helped me become the nurse I am today.

 Thank you all so much for everything.
 Best wishes, Alyssa

 From the menu (upper right), choose any link to learn more about the Nursing program at Muskingum University.
 Please contact the Admission Office for more information, or the Nursing Department (below) for specific information.
-We appreciate your interest, and hope you can visit campus soon to learn and see even more!
+We appreciate your interest, and hope you can visit campus soon to learn more!